atlassian/atlassian-connect-example-app-node/src/views/content/authentication.md

 ### Atlassian JWT libraries

-In this example app, we use the [atlassian-jwt](https://www.npmjs.com/package/atlassian-jwt) library to create a middleware called `connectIframeJWTMiddleware`, which decodes the JWT token from Jira, verifies it and sets the `clientKey` in `res.locals`.
+In this example app, we use the [atlassian-jwt](https://www.npmjs.com/package/atlassian-jwt) library to create a middleware called `connectIframeJwtMiddleware`, which decodes the JWT token from Jira, verifies it and sets the `clientKey` in `res.locals`.
 The tenant (Jira site) for each instance of the app is recognized based on this `clientKey`.
-Step by step, `connectIframeJWTMiddleware` is responsible for:
+Step by step, `connectIframeJwtMiddleware` is responsible for:
 - injecting the Jira instance URL into the iframe url
 - decoding JWT token without verification
 - get the jira tenant associated with the url